Winter Storm: Hydro-Québec Provides an Update on the Outages

 To follow the evolution of the situation, consult the Power outages Status by region.
 Please note that the service restoration times shown on the map are approximate and may vary due to the number of outages and the kind of damage.
 Customers should plan for alternatives even if specific service restoration times appear.

 The challenge is significant: power lines have been downed by uprooted trees.
 There are still over 2,000 sites where we must carry out work.
 Certain sites are located in remote areas, and repairs, which can be lengthy, may only restore service to a small number of customers.
-Nearly 90% of outages affect fewer than 100 customers.
-For these reasons, we know that there will unfortunately still be customers affected by the outages at the beginning of the week.
+50% of outages affect fewer than 150 customers.
+For these reasons, it is likely that some customers will still be without power for a few days.

 Hydro-Québec wishes to thank customers for their patience and understanding.
 We appreciate that the situation is difficult and want to assure you that we are doing all that we can to restore service as quickly as possible.
 There's never a good time for a storm and power outages.
 The holiday season is no exception.
 We know this is a difficult situation and we want to assure you that we are doing everything we can to restore power as quickly as possible.